Resazurin Metabolic Assays Protocol for PolyIC Seed Testing

 - Prepare spat for assays by getting some spat from each silo in the FTR tank room.
 Label a cup with the appropriate label (control-1, control-2, treated-4, or treated-5).
 These are from duplicate tanks.
 We will want to keep these separate and track the tanks they came from during the measurements.

-- Here is how the plates can be structured:
+- Here is how the plates will be structured each day:

-- Here is how the plates can be structured:
+- Here is how the plates will be structured each day:

 YYYYMMDD_TemperatureTreatment_Plate#_T0.xlsx